stefano-ferretti/stefano-ferretti.github.io/publications.md

 - M. Zichichi, M. Contu, S. Ferretti, G. D'Angelo,
 LikeStarter: a Smart-contract based Social DAO for Crowdfunding, in Proc. of the 2nd Workshop on Cryptocurrencies and Blockchains for Distributed Systems (CryBlock 2019), co-located with IEEE InfoCom 2019, IEEE, April 2019, Paris, France.
 Draft version avaiable as a Tech.
-Rep. arXiv:1905.05560 [pdf]
+Rep. arXiv:1905.05560

 - A. Magnani, G. D'Angelo, S. Ferretti, M. Marzolla, Anonymity and Confidentiality in Secure Distributed Simulation,